ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 ## Simulation Output

 Outputting results of the simulation seems like a straightforward thing to do.
 For outputting positions, you just change transform.position.
 Change to a walk animation when moving by checking the change in position, and apply it to the animator.
 And some of this is simple enough.
 However, even in this, there are caveats.
 Say, if you get input that an ability has been pressed, and you want to perform an animation.
-If you just use SetTrigger in FixedUpdateNetwork, this is going to lead to problems, since the trigger will end up being set multiple times, for each time that tick is re-simulated.
-Also, FixedUpdateNetwork doesn’t get executed on proxy objects (objects where the game is neither state nor input authority), so neither the walk nor ability animations will get triggered.
+If you just use `SetTrigger` in `FixedUpdateNetwork`, this is going to lead to problems, since the trigger will end up being set multiple times, for each time that tick is re-simulated.
+Also, `FixedUpdateNetwork` doesn’t get executed on proxy objects (objects where the game is neither state nor input authority), so neither the walk nor ability animations will get triggered.

-Instead, output of the simulation should happen in the Render method.
-This method is called more like the Unity Update message, in between ticks, to match the framerate of the game.
-This will also prevent stutter, since applying values in FixedUpdateNetwork will only happen at the specified tick interval, no matter the refresh rate of the screen.
+Instead, output of the simulation should happen in the `Render` method.
+This method is called more like the Unity `Update` message, in between ticks, to match the framerate of the game.
+This will also prevent stutter, since applying values in `FixedUpdateNetwork` will only happen at the specified tick interval, no matter the refresh rate of the screen.

 ### The Render method